-Non Compliant - Minor
+Judgement: Non Compliant - Minor

 The inspector was satisfied that there were appropriate staff numbers and skill mix to meet the assessed needs of residents and the safe delivery of services.
-However further improvement was required to ensure that staff files met the requirements of the Regulations.
+Further improvement was required to ensure that staff files met the requirements of the Regulations.

 The inspector examined a sample of staff files and found that one of the four reviewed did not meet the requirements of the Regulations.
-It did not contain evidence of the person's identity including a recent photograph.
+Although it contained evidence of a telephone reference it did not contain any written references as required by the Regulations and the centre's own recruitment policy.